Exact enumeration of satisfiable 2-SAT formulae: Introduction

-The expression obtained by applying inclusion-exclusion on the number of satisfiable Boolean assignments produces an exponential number of summands.
+The expression obtained by applying inclusion-exclusion on the number of satisfiable Boolean assignments indeed gives a computable expression, which, however, produces an exponential number of summands.
 This approach is not promising, neither from a computational nor from a theoretical viewpoint, due to the rapid growth of magnitude of the alternating terms.
-On the other hand, the first moment method applied to the number of satisfiable Boolean assignments provides bounds on the location of the phase transition, while the second moment method fails to provide any bound with this statistic for general $k$.
-A recent breakthrough in the asymptotic enumeration of $k$-SAT for large $k$~\cite{DingSlySun,coja2016asymptotic} also relies on a careful choice of the right statistic: the authors consider \emph{clusters} of solutions instead of the total number of satisfying assignments.
+On the other hand, the first moment method applied to the number of satisfiable Boolean assignments provides bounds on the location of the phase transition, while the second moment method requires a more delicate choice of the underlying random variable and fails to provide a tight bound with this statistic for general $k$-SAT.
+Recent breakthroughs in the asymptotic threshold of $k$-SAT for large $k$~\cite{DingSlySun,coja2016asymptotic} also rely on a careful choice of the right statistic: the authors consider \emph{clusters} of solutions instead of the total number of satisfying assignments.